dipranjan/dsinterviewqns/_sources/contents/Algorithms/Tree based approaches.md

 XGBoost and GBM both follow the principle of gradient boosted trees, but XGBoost uses a more regularized (by taking the model complexity into account) model formulation to control over-fitting, which gives it better performance, which is why it’s also known as ‘regularized boosting’ technique.
 In Stochastic Gradient Descent, used by Gradient Boosting, we use less point to take less time to compute the direction we should go towards, in order to make more of them, in the hope we go there quicker.
 In Newton’s method, used by XGBoost, we take more time to compute the direction we want to go into, in the hope we have to take fewer steps in order to get there.

+**Why is XGBoost so good?**

+- *Parallel Computing:* when you run xgboost, by default, it would use all the cores of your laptop/machine enabling its capacity to do parallel computation
+- *Regularization:* The biggest advantage of xgboost is that it uses regularization and controls the overfitting and simplicity of the model which gives it better performance.
+- *Enabled Cross Validation:* XGBoost is enabled with internal Cross Validation function
+- *Missing Values:* XGBoost is designed to handle missing values internally.
+The missing values are treated in such a manner that if there exists any trend in missing values, it is captured by the model
+- *Flexibility:* XGBoost is not just limited to regression, classification, and ranking problems, it supports user-defined objective functions as well.
+Furthermore, it supports user-defined evaluation metrics as well.

+---